Bledsoe County, Tennessee

 Types of Cases We Handle in Bledsoe County

 Residents of Bledsoe County and Middle Tennessee have turned to us when they have been injured in an accident.
-At the Law Offices of John Day, our focus is on civil litigation and injury and wrongful death cases, so we do not handle corporate matters, criminal cases, bankruptcies or wills and trusts.
+At The Law Offices of John Day, P.C. our focus is on civil litigation and injury and wrongful death cases, so we do not handle corporate matters, criminal cases, bankruptcies or wills and trusts.
 But, we do handle all conceivable types of injury cases including boating accidents, farming accidents, construction accidents, burn injury cases, bicycle accidents, brain injury cases, golf cart accidents, liquor liability cases, food poisoning cases, drowning accidents, eye injury cases, medical malpractice cases, dog bite injuries, sexual abuse cases, slip and fall accidents, injuries caused by defective or unreasonably dangerous products and many others.

 Car Crashes in Bledsoe County